Chart Color Schemes

 Health performance in Sarina is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Sarina has significant health issues, with common conditions affecting both younger and older residents.
+Sarina faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.

 Frequently Asked Questions - Health